csc-training/summerschool/unix/docs/02_Make_modules_and_batch_jobs.md

 # Module environment on Sisu

 - Supercomputers have a large number of users with different needs for development environments and applications
-- _Environment modules_ provide a convenient way to dynamically change the user's environment so that different compiler suites and application versions can be used more easily
+- _Environment modules_ provide a convenient way to dynamically change the user's environment
+- In this way, different compiler suites and application versions can be used more easily
 	* They basically just change where things are "pointing".
-So when you run `gcc` the loaded module decides are you using version 4.9 or 5.3 or 6.0 and so on
+So when you run `gcc` the loaded module decides whether you are using version 4.9 or 5.3 or 6.0 and so on
 	* Most programs requires loading a module to be accessible

 # Most common Module commands in Sisu